 Architecture Overview

-Xian is organized as a small set of focused repositories that together cover contract authoring, deterministic execution, node operations, SDKs, and optional higher-level services.
+Xian is organized as a maintained set of focused repositories that together cover contract authoring, deterministic execution, node operations, SDKs, applications, AI-assisted workflows, public docs, and optional higher-level services.

 Core Runtime Repositories